NoneShen/Poly-document/new_chain/relayer/relayer.md

 ```

 ### Implement Chain Submitter
-Chain submitter is used to submit messages/transactions to the chain, including  bookkeeper changes of the poly chain and cross chain message to finalize as the last step.
+Chain Submitter is used to submit messages/transactions to the target chain, including  bookkeeper changes of poly chain and cross chain messages to finalize as the last step.

 ```go
 type IChainSubmitter interface {